shaiGettu/Group-A-Project-management/README.md

 THIS is read me file for pre run the widgets:

-1) Create database named login and create the 3 tables below
+1) Create database named "login" and create the 3 tables below

 CREATE TABLE pictures (
     user VARCHAR(200) NOT NULL,